 What resulted is one of the most beloved and cherished unitard-wearing crime fighters the world has ever had the pleasure of following.
 Including his 32 different comic book universes, Spidey has spun his web into all aspects of entertainment such as cartoons, live TV shows, video games, lunchboxes, novels and movies (including the recently re-rebooted Amazing Spider-Man, which I reluctantly panned, err… reviewed last month).
 To put it bluntly, Spider-Man didn’t just put Marvel on the map, he weaved them a whole new one.

 Heck, your friendly-neighborhood wall-crawler just made his thespian debut on Broadway earlier this year setting records to the ‘tune’ of 2.9 million during its opening week.

-The question remains, just how has Spidey managed to sustain such iconic popularity for over 50 years in an arachnophobic world that would prefer smashing the 8 legged creepy crawlers rather than share the same 1000 square foot area with them?
-(Under the policy of full disclosure, I personally wiped out 2 of the speedy bastards today already, and the day is far from over.)
+The question remains, just how has Spidey managed to sustain such iconic popularity for over 50 years in an arachnophobic world that would prefer smashing the eight-legged creepy crawlers rather than share the same 1000 square foot area with them?
+(Under the policy of full disclosure, I personally wiped out two of the speedy bastards today already, and the day is far from over.)